Policy Window — full-context AI-assistant guide

 ## Machine-readable data surfaces (canonical)

-- **Full catalog JSON**: https://policywindow.org/wiki/catalog/json (CORS-open, 5-min cache, CC0 citation graph)
+- **Full catalog JSON**: https://policywindow.org/wiki/catalog/json (CORS-open, 5-min cache, CC0 citation graph; now includes the `literature` evidence array)

 - **Catalog CSV** (one row per cell): https://policywindow.org/wiki/catalog/csv (CSVW metadata: https://policywindow.org/wiki/catalog/csv-schema)